 In this series of presentations—mandatory for all new resident and DL students—you will learn the basics of what is expected of your written work, gain survival skills, and receive an overview of the writing process, whether your task is a two-page executive summary or a multi-chapter thesis.

 The presentations consist of the topics below and are delivered by seasoned scholars and writers.
 Slides and videos from the present and/or past quarter are available under each presentation description.

 Foundations covers the philosophies, standards, and techniques of academic writing.
 If you're looking for an introduction to the GWC and its services, see our New Student Orientation video or our GWC services packet.

 Can't Attend Live?

-New students who missed the live event may watch this video and report completion to their Program Officer.
+Students who missed the live event may watch the video below and report completion to their Program Officer.

 Optional: View the online, self-paced workshop for an interactive experience.

 Students conducting research using the following types of methods may be conducting human subjects research: surveys, interviews, equipment testing on people, audio/video recording, archived data mining containing PII, and task or work analysis.
-These types of research are more common in the social science and business fields but also take place in some STEM disciplines.
-Please consult your advisor or professor for more information or email Dr. Shattuck.
+These types of research are more common in the social science and business fields but also take place in some STEM disciplines. (slides)